livingingroups/resource_and_tutorials/README.md

 # md -> html
 pandoc README.md -s -o readme.htm
 ```
-(Provided, you have LaTeX installed on your computer.)
+(Conversion to `pdf` works only if you have LaTeX installed on your computer.)

 - [Official Documentation](https://pandoc.org/getting-started.html)